AndreiAnisia/Sample-Trades/README.md

 1. You can add a new trade in the table.
 2. For each trade you have 2 options: Amend Trade and Delete Trade.
 3. For the options above I used a modal.
 The modal behaves differently depending on the option you choose.
 An improvement that can be done here is making Modal component a HOC and just pass the component you want to render inside it.
 4. The code can be highly optimized by doing a better separation of concerns, wrapping functions and values in useCallback and useMemo to avoid unnecessary re-renders, using useReducer where we have multiple useState.
+Also this project uses native HTML input tags which cause re-renders on every keystroke.
+To avoid it, a 3rd party library like React Hook Form can be used to reduce re-renders and optimize the project.
 5. The error handling is not very suggestive for the user, as we use a generic message for all type or input errors.
 Other input errors are prevented by using regular expressions.
 These regex are not perfect and might not let the user enter what in his opinion is valid data.